Celine Dion goes public with her private health struggles: What we've learned so far

 She’s returned to the spotlight in recent weeks to talk about her efforts to return to the stage.
 Here’s a look at what’s been shared so far.

-Her twin sons have ‘panic buttons’ at home in case of emergencies

-Dion says her 13-year-old twin sons, Nelson and Eddy, practice “crisis” drills at home, and there are “panic buttons” in the house in case of emergencies.
+Dion says her 13-year-old twin sons, Nelson and Eddy, practise “crisis” drills at home, and there are “panic buttons” in the house in case of emergencies.

 When she has an episode, she experiences intense physical pain and her body becomes so rigid that she may need help from her sons, she told People in a cover story published Wednesday.

-To ensure the boys are prepared, Dion and her physical therapist practice a “crisis” scenario every couple of months.
+To ensure the boys are prepared, Dion and her physical therapist practise a “crisis” scenario every couple of months.

 “We have panic buttons in the house and they know how to put me on my side,” she said.